-If an employee and employer can reach an agreement without going to Tribunal, this can be recorded in a ‘settlement agreement’.
-This is a legal document which confirms the terms of settlement agreed, in exchange for which the employee agrees to give up their legal claims against the employer.
+If an employee and employer can reach an agreement about how to deal with a dispute without going to Tribunal, this can be recorded in a ‘settlement agreement’.
+This is a legal document which confirms the terms of settlement agreed, in exchange for which the employee agrees to give up their potential legal claims against the employer.

 We aim to agree a competitive fixed price with you for dealing with the settlement agreement, ensuring that the agreement is dealt with in a cost effective manner.